rushali-shetty/Credit-Card-Fraud-Detection/README.md

 normal.Amount.describe()
 ```
 ## 3.Normalization of data
+**Normalization** is a scaling technique in which values are shifted and rescaled so that they end up ranging between 0 and 1.
+It is also known as **Min-Max scaling**.<br>
 Scaling is done to normalise the data within a particular range.<br>
 Since most of our data has already been scaled we should scale the columns that are left to scale (Amount and Time).<br>
 RobustScaler reduces the influence of outliers.<br>